Brett208/OP2MissionEvacuationUnderFire/Readme.txt

 *** Plymouth Campaign Pursued - Scenario 1: Evacuation Under Fire

-A custom Plymouth Base Evacuation campaign mission for Outpost 2 programmed by Vagabond in Mar of 2016.
+A custom Plymouth Base Evacuation campaign mission for Outpost 2 programmed by Brett208 in March of 2016.

 This is the first mission of the Pursued Campaign and can be found in the colony games section of Outpost 2.

 *** Compatibility Notes